John-Abbott-College/4A8-Notes/12b_Milestone_3_4_UserStories.md

 * Create the database file and connect to it
 * Create the tables
 * Specify the columns, primary keys, foreign keys
-* Add the category types to the table (income, savings, expense and credit)
+* Add the category types to the table
 * Add the default categories (input hardcoded list to database)
 * Tests updated/added